joinhandshake/knockoff/README.md

 # Knockoff

 A gem for usage of read replicas.
+Heavily based off of https://github.com/kenn/slavery gem with a few notable differences:

+Finished differnees:

+* new name

+In progress differences:

+* support for more than one replica

 ## Installation